The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

 The previous Lemmas give an idea of the shape of the quotient space in the right hand side of (\ref{bijectionquotient space}).
 We get a particularly nice description of such quotient space for the case of maximal possible rank in Proposition \ref{canonicalformsreal}.
 But before proving that Proposition we answer the following question mentioned at the end of previous Section: what Jordan normal forms $\mathcal{J}_{N_{\mathbb{R}}}$ admit solutions of a given rank $R$ for equation (\ref{transposepermutationequation})?
-Fist in light of the previous results it will be convenient to consider the Jordan normal the following order:
+First in light of the previous results it will be convenient decompose the Jordan normal and ordering it as follows: